XeniaP/Trend-Micro-FileStorageSecurity-Upload-Demo-App/README.md

 # Serverless-Example-S3-Upload-Interface-for-Demo-of-CloudOne-FileStorage-Security

-THIS REPOSITORY IS ONLY A DEMO FOR CLOUD ONE APPLICATION SECURITY
+THIS REPOSITORY IS ONLY A DEMO FOR CLOUD ONE FILE STORAGE SECURITY

 [Cloud One - File Storage Security Trial -](https://cloudone.trendmicro.com/)